Smatek1001/AI_DnD/Factions/Nightshade_Guild.md

 * **Size:** Large (extensive network of thieves and spies)
 * **Headquarters:** [[Whispering Door]]
 * **Leader(s):** [[The Wraith]]
-* **Primary Goals:** To rule Duskhaven’s shadows, thriving on guile and betrayal, and dealing in stolen goods and secrets.
+* **Primary Goals:** To rule [[Duskhaven]]’s shadows, thriving on guile and betrayal, and dealing in stolen goods and secrets.
 * **Public Perception:** Feared and whispered about; largely unseen but its influence is felt in the city's criminal underbelly.
 * **Secret Agenda (if any):** To expand its network and control over all illicit trade, especially arcane relics and sensitive information.

 ## II.
 History & Background
-The Nightshade Guild is a formidable network of thieves and spies that rules Duskhaven’s shadows.
+The [[Nightshade Guild]] is a formidable network of thieves and spies that rules [[Duskhaven]]’s shadows.
 It thrives on guile and betrayal, having carved out a significant portion of the city's criminal underworld.
 Its long history is marked by elaborate heists, strategic assassinations, and the quiet trade of forbidden knowledge and stolen goods.

 ## III.
 Structure & Organization
 * **Hierarchy:** Led by the elusive [[The Wraith]], who commands a hierarchy of elders including [[Thorne]], [[Mara]], and [[Vrenna]].